diracdeltas/spleeter4max/README.md

 ## system requirements

 * Windows 10 64-bit: Pro, Enterprise, or Education; must be able to enable Hyper-V and Containers Windows features.
 UPDATE (5/16/20): it's now possible to install [Docker on Windows Home](https://www.docker.com/blog/docker-desktop-for-windows-home-is-here/) by joining the Windows insider program.
-* Mac hardware must be a 2010 or a newer model / macOS must be version 10.13 or newer
+* Mac hardware must be a 2010 or a newer model / macOS must be version 10.13 or newer. **M1 Macs are NOT supported at this time.
+See https://github.com/diracdeltas/spleeter4max/issues/58 for more details.**
 * At least 8GB, preferably at least 16GB of RAM
 * Ableton 10.1+ and Max for Live 8.1+.
 (May work on earlier versions but I haven't tried it.)